LoopKit/Loop/README.md

 ```

 `RemoteSettings.plist` is included in `.gitignore` so you won't accidentally commit any sensitive keys.
-Every one of these values is technically optional.

 | Key                    | Description
 | ---------------------- | -------------